Do you want to grow your business online? Then the first step is to create a waterproof plan!

 Google Analytics will give you a detailed overview of who your website visitors are – where they come from, what their demographics are and even what they are interested in.
 Take a look at the “Audience” section!

-You can use this information to decide which digital channels you want to be on in 2020 and which audiences you want to target with your ads.
+You can use this information to decide which digital channels you want to be on and which audiences you want to target.

 Ad management platforms